 - Freedom in Creation: Freedom in Creation inspires healthy sustainable community in Uganda with art, water, and global education.
 Through grassroots community development, they empower youth and women with art as therapy and entrepreneurship education, enabling them to bring vital resources to their communities.
 Connecting development programs with international classrooms, they enrich global education with participatory and service learning.
 In 2009 and 2010, First Presbyterian Church of Delray Beach were of tremendous support to their community in terms of their access to water and also vital to the foundation of their farm otherwise known as their Center for Sustainability.

 A.C.T.
 (Actively Changing Tomorrow) is an initiative to engage members of all ages of our congregation in community projects.
 These take place throughout the year on Sunday mornings following the worship services or on Saturdays.
-Projects include decorating boxes for our Thanksgiving in a Box ministry, wrapping shoe boxes for the Back to Basics Angel Program, and gleaning crops in local fields.
-Dates and details for each project will announced as they are available.
+Projects include wrapping shoe boxes for the Back to Basics Angel Program, and gleaning crops in local fields.
+Dates and details for each project are announced as they are available.
 Please join us!

 - 2019 Youth trip working with DOOR (Discovering Opportunities for Outreach and Reflection) in Chicago

 - 2018 Youth trip to Mobile Alabama

 - 2017 Youth trip to Key West to work with the homeless and fix a church in need

 - 2015 Youth working with DOOR (Discovering Opportunities for Outreach and Reflection) in Miami

 - 2014 Youth working with DOOR (Discovering Opportunities for Outreach and Reflection) in Miami